GA-repos/Installfest/README.md

 **The goal of this is not for you to fully understand everything that is being set up on your computer or what all of these tools do!** You should be focused on following along and completing the instructions.
 If you have any specific questions about anything you do today, we will be happy to answer after Installfest is complete.

+#### Note for Linux Users
+We support both macOS and Ubuntu (an open-source Linux based OS) at WDI.
+If you choose to use Linux, we strongly recommend using Ubuntu 16.04.
+We can guide you through the process of getting that set up on your machine.
+If you choose to use a different Linux distribution, or a different version of Ubuntu, the scripts in this repository will _not_ work, and you will be responsible for configuring your own development environment.
+Only choose this option if you're an experienced Linux user and enjoy troubleshooting.

 Setup | Description
 --- | ---
 [Github and Initial Setup](github.md) | Set up accounts for GitHub & GitHub Enterprise.
 Fork and Clone this repository